Can the Scrum Master and the Product Owner be the Same Person?

 In my opinion, two different professionals should shoulder these two different roles.
 There are numerous valid reasons, and I discuss a few of those in this blog.
 The Product Owner invests time in determining what is required to be built or not be built.
 The process does not involve the Scrum Team’s capabilities.
 Their focus is prioritising the customers, unlike the focus area of a Scrum Master.
 His focus is to ensure that the Scrum Framework is understood and enacted well by everyone in the organisation.

 The Product Owner determines what products are needed to be built, while the Scrum Master focuses on teamwork required to build the product.

 Each role needs a dedicated commitment.

 Think about this – the accountability associated with each of the roles would certainly be undermined when the same person manages the responsibilities of both.
-We know that as per the Scrum Guide, a Product Owner is a person who maximises the value of a specific product.
-When the product cannot get customers’ attention in the target market or generated a set goal of revenues, the Product Owner is held accountable.
-He/She has to counter all the issues and improve them.
+As per the Scrum Guide, a Product Owner is a person who maximises the value of a specific product.
+When the product cannot get customers’ attention in the target market or generate a set revenue goal, the Product Owner is held accountable.
+They have to counter all the issues and improve them.

 Hence, giving both roles to a single person would be a technical and organisational mistake, risking the individual premises of accountability.

 tryScrum is a professional coaching and consulting company.
 The company aims to challenge prescience thinking, which will help in the process of transformation.
-The company has provided its course to over 3500+ individuals and still strives to deliver its services, by offering their elite leadership training and many other available fields.
+The company has provided its course to over 3500+ individuals and still strives to deliver its services by offering its elite leadership training and many other available fields.